-A more defined search criteria can be accomplished, first click on the Advanced button and the advanced Search Engine dialog displays.
-Define your search criteria and click OK to continue, you are returned to the main Search Engine.
+A more defined search criteria can be accomplished.
+First, click on the Advanced button and the advanced Search Engine dialog box displays.
+Define your search criteria and click OK to continue.
+You return to the main Search Engine.
 Click Search again to display results.